 Hannah Cross started her professional career in the arts, working in the London Visual Arts Team at Arts Council England before becoming a private giving fundraiser at various art galleries in London.
 Eventually her interest in technology led her to change direction and retrain as a web developer.
 Currently she works for a growing start up called NearSt as a software engineer.

-Amrita Dhallu (Associate Board member) is a curator and researcher based across Liverpool and London.
-She provides support structures for emerging British artists of Black and Asian descent, through commissioning and creating peer-led networks.
-Her current research radically positions care, healing and wellbeing within arts education and exhibition-making, in order for artists to re-think professional development.
-She currently holds the post of Assistant Curator at Bluecoat, Liverpool.
+Amrita Dhallu is a curator and researcher based across Liverpool and London.
+She provides support structures for emerging British artists through commissioning and creating peer-led networks.
+Her current research radically positions care, healing and wellbeing within arts education and exhibition-making in order for artists to re-think ways of professional development.
+She currently holds the post of Assistant Curator, International Art at Tate Modern, London.

 Skinder Hundal MBE, New Art Exchange’s CEO, is passionate about stimulating new perspectives on the value of diversity in art and society.
 Most notably, Hundal has successfully led New Art Exchange through a significant period of growth and development, securing 70 percent uplift investment from Arts Council England as a National Portfolio Organisation, whilst delivering many internationally renowned and culturally diverse exhibitions, partnerships and projects.